COVID-19 vaccine rollout running 'very smoothly' in Philadelphia, city's top doc says

 Farley warned about a potential uptick in cases due to those who traveled during the Christmas holiday and those expected to gather for New Year’s celebrations.

-Farley urged people not to gather for New Year’s Day events with those outside your immediately household.
+Farley urged people not to gather for New Year’s Day events with those outside their immediately household.

 The city will continue to maintain coronavirus restrictions banning indoor dining at restaurants, event gatherings, indoor instruction at colleges, organized sports and other riskier settings through Jan.
 15 as planned.